 The Outlaw Mesa and Slick Rock projects are located at the northern and southern ends of the Uravan Mineral Belt, respectively.
-Outlaw Mesa covers 5,759 acres with 2 DOE leases and Slick Rock covers 1,226 acres with 2 DOE leases.
+The Outlaw Mesa project covers an area of approximately 5,759 acres within 2 DOE leases, and Slick Rock covers 1,226 acres within 2 non-contiguous DOE leases.
 Both projects include historic production from multiple mines, including the well-known Spud Patch mines in the Slick Rock area and the Calamity Mesa mines in the Outlaw Mesa-Calamity Mesa area.
 All leases contain uranium and vanadium mineralization.
 In January 2020, a new 10-year lease was signed with the DOE, providing long-term potential for the project.